BuvinJT/distbuilder/docs/QuickStart.md

 script.
 The script is a simple example, but covers a good portion of the "core" distbuilder features.

+### Feature spotlight: "file name normalization"

+You might notice that binary names/paths (in any of the examples) may or may not include extensions such as `.exe`.
+Likewise, icons may or may not have extensions such as `.ico` specified.
+Yet, these scripts work cross platform, where the extensions differ!
+That is due to the use of [normBinaryName](LowLevel.md#normbinaryname) and [normIconName](LowLevel.md#normiconname) functions under the hood of distbuilder's processes.
+The library corrects those names for you automatically based upon the environmental context.

+Currently, alternate icon resources must be provided which align with the platform context.
+There are plans, however, for future releases of the library to generate missing icon formats for you as needed.

 ### Extended feature demo: "debug mode"

 Here is a good place to illustrate one very useful extended feature of this library,